ZhanZhynn/FYP-DeepAnomalyDetection/README.md

 cd client
 npm install
 npm run dev
-*Click on the link in the terminal to launch the web application in localhost*
+*Click on the link in the terminal to launch the web application in localhost.*
 ```

 #### *Install Python dependencies*